compromise-evident/LeptonKit/README.md

 # What next?

 * It is said that 65 billion neutrinos run through a squared centimeter of Earth's surface, per second.
 Currently, LeptonKit reads a flash of light roughly once every 10 seconds.
-So I have to run the experiment in a mine to see if it's mostly cosmic rays.
+So I have to run the experiment in a mine and see if it's mostly cosmic rays.
 * Tubular & directional - something tripod-worthy.
 * Try different materials - insert a long test tube for quick access.
 * Keep adjusting sensitivity and pursue equipment of no laughing matter.